-- 9. The Applicant must prepare a Noise Management Plan for the Ashton Mine Complex to manage potential impacts of the development.
-This plan must: - (a) be prepared in consultation with the EPA, and be submitted to the Secretary for approval; - (b) describe the noise mitigation measures that would be implemented to ensure: - best practice noise management is being employed and is regularly: - benchmarked against contemporary industry standards; and reviewed to ensure continual improvement; and - o reviewed to ensure continual improvement, and - compliance with the noise criteria and operating conditions of this consent; - (c) describe the noise management system in detail; - (d) include a noise monitoring program that: - uses a combination of real-time and supplementary attended monitoring measures to evaluate the noise performance of the Ashton Mine Complex;
+- The Applicant must prepare a Noise Management Plan for the Ashton Mine Complex to manage potential impacts of the development.
+This plan must: - be submitted to the Planning Secretary for approval; (a) - describe the noise mitigation measures that would be implemented to ensure: (b) - best practice noise management is being employed and is regularly: - benchmarked against contemporary industry standards; and - reviewed to ensure continual improvement; and - compliance with the noise criteria and operating conditions of this consent; - describe the noise management system in detail; (c)

-- includes a protocol for determining exceedances of the relevant conditions of this consent: - evaluates and reports on the effectiveness of the noise management system and the best practice noise management measures; - includes sufficient random audit of operational responses to the real-time noise management system to determine the ongoing effectiveness of these responses in maintaining compliance with all relevant noise criteria and the requirements of condition 8 above; and - includes a mechanism for publication of the results of these audits and for an independent annual review of these results, including any recommendations for improvement in performance and - (e) includes a protocol that has been prepared in consultation with the owners of nearby mines to minimise the cumulative noise impacts of the mines.
+- (d) include a noise monitoring program that: - uses a combination of real-time and supplementary attended monitoring measures to evaluate the noise performance of the Ashton Mine Complex; - includes a protocol for determining exceedances of the relevant conditions of this consent; - evaluates and reports on the effectiveness of the noise management system and the best practice noise management measures; - includes sufficient random audit of operational responses to the real-time noise management system to determine the ongoing effectiveness of these responses in maintaining compliance with all relevant noise criteria and the requirements of condition 8 above; and - includes a mechanism for publication of the results of these audits and for an independent annual review of these results, including any recommendations for improvement in performance and - (e) includes a protocol that has been prepared in consultation with the owners of nearby mines to minimise the cumulative noise impacts of the mines.

-The Applicant must implement the approved management plan as approved from time to time by the Secretary.
+The Applicant must implement the approved management plan as approved from time to time by the Planning Secretary.